Aseel-Dweedar/theory/java/ClassesQ-A.md

 - **What is collection class in Java?**

   Member of the Java Collections Framework. basically used with the static methods that operate on the collections or return the collection.

+- **What is an association? and What is aggregation?
+What is composition?**

+  - **Association** is a connection or relationship between two separate classes.

+  - **Aggregation** in Java is a special kind of association.
+It represents the Has-A relationship between classes.
+Java Aggregation allows only one-to-one relationships.

+  - **Composition** is another form of aggregation which is considered as the restricted form of Association. the entities are completely dependent on each other.
+Composition allows for one-to-many relationships between objects.